Evolving convex curves by a generalized length-preserving flow: Global existence

-\begin{lemma} There is a unique family of smooth convex curves evolving under the flow (\ref{eq:1.1.201811}) in a time interval $[0, \omega)$, where $\omega$ is positive. \end{lemma}
+\begin{lemma} There is a unique family of smooth convex curves evolving under the flow (\ref{eq:1.1.201811}) on a time interval $[0, t)$, where $t$ is positive. \end{lemma}

-Since $\kappa_0(\theta)$ is positive everywhere, one can show that $\kappa(\theta,t)$ is always positive under the flow, i.e., (\ref{eq:2.1.201811}) preserves the convexity of the evolving curve.
+Using the maximum principle, one can show that $\kappa$ is always positive under the flow.
+So the flow (\ref{eq:2.1.201811}) preserves the convexity of the evolving curve.

-\begin{lemma} Under the flow (\ref{eq:2.1.201811}), the evolving curve is convex. \end{lemma} \begin{proof} Suppose that the flow (\ref{eq:2.1.201811}) exists on time interval $[0, \omega)$.
-By the continuity of the evolving curve, there is a small time interval such that $X(\cdot, t)$ is convex on that time interval.
-Suppose the lemma does not hold and there exists $t_0 \in (0, \omega)$ such that the evolving curve is strictly convex on $[0, t_0)$ but
+\begin{lemma} Under the flow (\ref{eq:2.1.201811}), the evolving curve is convex. \end{lemma} \begin{proof} Suppose that the flow (\ref{eq:2.1.201811}) exits on time interval $[0, \omega)$.
+By the continuity of the evolving curve, it is strictly convex in a small time interval.
+Suppose there is a positive $t_0 <\omega$ such that $\min_\theta \kappa(\theta) (t_0)=0$ but $X(\cdot, t)$ is strictly convex when $t\in [0, t_0)$.